Response to the Great East Japan Earthquake

 As a result of its joint research with IRIDeS at Tohoku University, Tokio Marine & Nichido has created the Clear File Folder for Disaster Prevention, which lists emergency goods households should have on hand at all times and specific measures to take in the event of an earthquake or tsunami.
 The folder is available in three versions, Earthquake, Tsunami and Emergency Goods, and is useful for keeping important documents in case of a disaster.
 These file folders are distributed during Disaster Prevention Lessons, which are hosted by the company and conducted by employee and agent volunteers at elementary schools, included in Tokio Marine Group’s annual CSR Booklet and used in marketing operations as novelty goods to customers, thereby offering ideas of disaster prevention measures that combine the latest knowledge of a university research institute and an insurance company to the public in an easy-to-understand manner.

-Five Years after the Disaster – Linking Recovery Support to Regional Revitalization
+Seven Years after the Disaster – Linking Recovery Support to Regional Revitalization

 Tokio Marine & Nichido is promoting the Six Prefectures in Tohoku Project under the determination to never forget the disaster, keep the memory from fading and leverage lessons learned from the disaster.